inspec/inspec-alicloud/docs-chef-io/content/alicloud_ecs_instance.md

 ## Examples

-**Test that an ECS instance is running, it is using the correct image ID, and its deletion protection is turned on.**
+Test that an ECS instance is running, it is using the correct image ID, and its deletion protection is turned on:

 ```ruby
 describe alicloud_ecs_instance('i-090c29e4f4c165b74') do